Eppirkedor History, Family Crest & Coats of Arms

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Eppirkedor include Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Eppirkedor family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Eppirkedor Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Eppirkedor Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eppirkedor family to Ireland
+Migration of the Eppirkedor family

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Eppirkedor: James Aberkirder who settled in Virginia in 1690.